Tuyên Quang province: Flora and fauna

 The province has a rich range of flora and fauna.
 Data compiled for the province has recorded flora from 90 families, 258 classes, and 597 species, and many of them are listed as endangered.
 The Vietnamese Red Book lists 18 scarce and precious plants in the province including aloe wood, pantace vietnamiensis, textured wood, limestone vatica, hoang dan and abony-tree.

 There are 293 faunal species, of which there are 51 animal species belonging to 19 families; there are 175 bird species of 45 families; there are 5 reptile species and 17 amphibian species from 5 families.
 The animal species are found in abundance, although 39 animal species are listed in the scarce and precious category.
 Fauna in danger of extinction comprise 18 species of animals, 12 species of birds, 12 species of reptiles and one species of amphibian.
 The six mammal species particularly identified in the area are the tiger, the Asian black bear, the clouded leopard, the Indian muntjac (a small cervine), black gibbon, the apricot panther, the sambar (another small cervine) and the Sumatran serow (a small caprine).
 The primates identified are the Tonkin snub-nosed monkey and Phayre's leaf monkey; the last named is reported to be extinct.
 The habitat of the mammals, including primates, is stated to be shrinking due to deforestation and expansion of agricultural activities.

 Historical places

 Historical places in the province include the Cave Pagoda at Yên Sơn; the Dat Nong Tien and the Thuong Temple in Tuyên Quang.
 The natural beauty of the province is provided by the mountain ranges with peaks exceeding 2000 m, and the My Lam Mineral Spring.
 There are 26 registered historical monuments, eight cultural centres and 42 communal cultural houses in the province.
 The predominant Christian churches in the province are the seven Roman Catholic churches; 60% of the province is believed to be Catholic.

+Na Hang is located more than 100 km from the center of Tuyen Quang city, known as "the green pearl in the Tuyen Quang sky" and "Ha Long Bay in the mountains", this place possesses beautiful natural landscapes, with The area is up to more than 15,000 hectares.
+Na Hang has enough mountains, forests, lakes, islands... including more than 8,000 hectares covered by water.
+Na Hang ecological lake connects waterways from Na Hang town with 8 communes of Na Hang district and communes of Lam Binh district, connecting to Ba Be National Scenic Area of Bac Kan province.
+Na Hang is famous for its rich natural scenery with many majestic and magical landscapes.
+Na Hang is rich with a unique culture of 12 resident ethnic groups, each with its own culture creating a vivid cultural picture.